4W4I5/Semester-4-Notes/CNET/CNET 13 Mar, 2023.md

 ---
 ### Reliability in general
 Principles of Reliable Data Transfer
-- THis was more important to listen to, rather than note down. rec is available
+- THis was more important to listen to, rather than note down. rec is availabl